tinymce/tinymce-docs/v4.2.5/developer-guide/customize/index.md

     ],
 ```

-Very powerfull styles configuration, for example, "Bold text" simply makes a <b> tag, "Red Text" makes a span with a style coloring it RED.
+Very powerfull styles configuration, for example, "Bold text" simply makes a &lt;b&gt; tag, "Red Text" makes a span with a style coloring it RED.

 The "Table row" can only be applied to a table row (tr).